Originally published August 2021. Updated April 2026.

 Let your potential hires hear straight from your employees.
 This can be in the form of testimonials on your website’s open positions page, or simply access to other people that work for you.
 Letting applicants speak directly to employees also provides a level or transparency that can help build trust.

 That’s a ridiculous scenario.
 It wouldn’t happen because your team has a process, communicates, and is much too organized to let something like that take place.
 And yet this is often what happens to potential hires.
-Thy go through an interview, but when they move on to the second or third interview with other people, they get asked the same questions.
+They go through an interview, but when they move on to the second or third interview with other people, they get asked the same questions.

 Your hiring process needs to be as defined and organized as your sales process.
 Neither clients nor applicants want to feel like you are wasting their time, or worse, don’t value their time.